chinmayhegde/fodl/_posts/2022-01-11-generalization02.md

 ## Complexity measures
 {:.label}

-Long list of ways to extend the above reasoning to
+Long list of ways to extend the above reasoning.
+The major drawback is that the above bound is meaningful only for hypothesis classes $\f$ with finite cardinality.
+Alternatives:

+* Covering number
+* VC-dimension
+* Pseudo-dimension

 ### Agnostic (PAC) learning

 ### Data-dependent bounds

+Definition of Rademacher complexity, upper bounds for NN.

 ### PAC-Bayes bounds